-In addition, when helping and coaching J.E.D.I.s, I often hear about the same roadblocks and stories of the same “rookie” mistakes, such as jumping from awareness to action without building skills and capacity to be effective at J.E.D.I. and not practicing the values of equity and inclusion when doing J.E.D.I. work.
+In addition, when helping and coaching J.E.D.I.s, I often hear about the same roadblocks and stories of the same “rookie” mistakes, such as jumping from awareness to action without building skills and capacity to be effective at J.E.D.I. and not effectively practicing the values of equity and inclusion when doing J.E.D.I. work.
 This blog is a platform to more broadly share those lessons learned, especially to avoid the rookie mistakes, and to support you all in your J.E.D.I. journeys.
 Mistakes in this arena have a higher negative impact on people of color (unfortunately, the opposite effect of the good intent), and the environmental movement must cut down on those mistakes considerably, especially since we have a horrendous track record.

 2. A home for collective J.E.D.I. wisdom.
 Navigating J.E.D.I. is complex and no one approach fits all.
 If there was a panacea, we would have discovered it by now.
 My goal is to share lessons learned and to pass on the wisdom I have gained over the years by providing approaches, tips, tools, and ideas that have worked for me and others in the J.E.D.I. space.
 However, I do not have all the answers (and never will), which is why I hope this blog will be a place to explore, learn from each other, engage in critical discussions, and draw from the collective wisdom of the community.
 In the comments section of each blog post, you are strongly invited to share what has worked for you, not worked, where you have been stuck, and/or how you became unstuck.
 Please share stories, add a perspective, and pose questions if you desire.
 We will all benefit from your valuable voice.

 3. J.E.D.I. on a regular basis.
 For many mainstream environmental organizations and leaders, J.E.D.I. is treated as a separate effort, or a “side project,” that is not yet fully integrated into the culture, policies, and practices of the organization.
 Therefore, competing interests, “business as usual” activities, and the forces of white dominant culture may take us away from J.E.D.I.
-This blog will help us keep J.E.D.I. front and center because it will be published every week going forward and serve as a reminder to keep focused on this important work.
+This blog will help us keep J.E.D.I. front and center because it will be published regularly and serve as a reminder to keep focused on this important work.

 4. The love aspect of J.E.D.I.
 Love is the only approach that has worked 100% of the time for me.
 In this work, love often comes in the form of seeing others, especially in their struggles and hopes.
 For me, love is about seeing the heart of the other person, touching and validating their humanity, no matter who they are, whether they are a person of color or white, an ally or an enemy, someone who loves me or hates me, or anywhere in between.
 I know there are people for whom I struggle to have compassion, especially people who have hurt me.
 In these situations, I utilize agape love—selfless, unconditional love—which is the toughest form of love for me.
 This type of love is given even, and especially, when it is undeserved.
-I need to remind myself that the person I have difficulty loving has a heart and despite the hard exterior—the tough, heady façade they are portraying to the world—they too, are human and need to be seen.
-I have learned that when I first see another's humanity, then they too can see mine, which I have found to be the core ingredient for a breakthrough recipe of working across difference.
+I need to remind myself that the person I have difficulty loving has a heart and despite the hard exterior—the tough, heady facade they are portraying to the world—they too, are human and need to be seen.
+I have learned that when I first see another's humanity, then they too can see mine, which I have found to be a core ingredient for effectively working across difference.

 Another beautiful aspect of love is that it is an infinite resource.
 We can use it as much as we want, and it will never run out.
 Also, love is the antidote to hate, and the world really needs love right now—a lot of it.